WELCOME BACK TO THE LIBRARY!

 For the health and safety of staff and patrons, we may have to limit the amount of people in the building.
 We will allow only a very limited number of people in the building at a time.
 If we have already reached this capacity, you may be asked to wait outside until someone else leaves.

-Please enter through the Court Street doors and exit out the Main Street doors.
-If you require use of the elevator, you may exit through the Court Street doors.
 We are asking that everyone keep their visit to the library to 30 minutes or less.
 This includes the following available services; browsing, computer use, copy, fax, and scanning.
 At this time, seating, meetings, extended stays, play, and in person programming has been suspended.
 Visits are limited to 30 minutes, once a day.

 Two of our seven public computers are available for 30 minutes of use.
 We are no longer providing shared headphones.
 You can bring your own, or purchase earbuds for $1 at the circulation desk.
 Please inform staff when you are done using the computer so it can be disinfected in between patrons.